n1az/pyseis/docs/requirement.md

 ## Component Analysis
-In this section, we identify and select specific components from the existing eseis package, which is used for seismological data analysis in R. We have focused on translating components that are not currently available in Python.
+In this section, we identify and select specific components from the existing eseis package, which are not currently available in Python.
 The table below lists these components, detailing their operations, inputs, outputs, and implementation.

 | Component         | Operation                                                        | Input(s)                                                                                                                           | Output(s)                                               | Implementation                              |
 | ----------------- | ---------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------- | ------------------------------------------- |